DominicUCL/ADMM-for-Computed-Tomography/README.md

 ```
 All methods in this project that use Machine Learning have a script to learn the parameters and a corresponding script with prefix ##evaluate_## to produce results using the parameters that have been learned.
 These will generate results into a folder of the same name as the function.

-All non-learned methods return outputs to the Results folder.
+All non-learned methods return outputs a Results folder which is created on first running.